kagisearch/kagi-docs/kagi/src/getting-started/faqs.md

 Kagi does need your personal information and the above requirements are just bare minimums needed in order to be able to operate a subscription business.

+## I have privacy concerns over linking my search queries with my credit card.
+Why should I trust you?

+We do not log search queries.
+Queries you type are never associated with your account.
+The simple reason is we don't have any reason to do so, as it would only be a liability for us.
+We are in the business of selling search results, not user data.

+You can also check our [privacy policy](https://kagi.com/privacy) for more information.

+## What data does Kagi collect?

+Only bare necessities to run the service.
+Please see our [privacy policy](https://kagi.com/privacy) and our documentation about [privacy protection](../privacy/privacy-protection.md) for more information.

 ## How fast is Kagi Search?

 We are...ahem...[fast](../search-details/search-speed.md).